jameswhite/capabilities/README.md

   - An automation is just a capability (a sub-resource)  that must be maintained by another resource, usually requiring fewer resources.

 ### Humans
   - Humans have capability complexity scores.
-Not having a high enough score means it'll take longer to instanciate a capability.
+Not having a high enough score means it'll take longer to instanciate a capability, as Research will need to be done.
   - Humans come with an inital cost and an upkeep, automations are maintained like any other capability.

+### Research
+  - If no resource has a capability at the level required to instantiate something, they can either spend time (with the associated upkeep spend) to research it or you can acquire another Resource with that capability.
+  - Research will increase the capability score of that Human permanently.
+Humans with higher capabilities have higher upkeep requirements, and may leave you for greener pastures.

 ### Culture
   - Culture will affect how your capabilities are instantiated